pyth04/ML-Specialization-Coursework-Notes/notes/Part I - Supervised Machine Learning Regression and Classification.md

 ### 3.1 What is Unsupervised Learning?

-> Unsupervised learning, a branch of machine learning, uses algorithms to analyze and cluster unlabeled datasets.
-These algorithms uncover hidden patterns or data groupings without human intervention.
-Unsupervised learning is crucial for tasks like exploratory data analysis, cross-selling strategies, customer segmentation, and image recognition.
+Unsupervised learning, also known as unsupervised machine learning, uses machine learning algorithms to analyze and cluster unlabeled datasets.
+These algorithms discover `hidden patterns` or `data groupings` without the need for human intervention.

+Its ability to discover similarities and differences in information make it the ideal solution for exploratory data analysis, cross-selling strategies, customer segmentation, and image recognition.

 ### 3.2 Common Unsupervised Learning Approaches

 Unsupervised learning models are primarily used for clustering, association, and dimensionality reduction.

 Each approach involves different methodologies and algorithms:

 #### 3.2.1 Clustering